Akira Miyawaki: France

+In 2026 a new micro-forest is being planted in Berliet Park in Saint-Priest.
 In 2018, the Miyawaki method was implemented by the boomforest.org team in Paris, France, to restore a 400-square meter area near Porte de Montreuil, in the Boulevard Périphérique, a controlled-access dual-carriageway ring road around the city.
 In 2021, a 180-square meter area that used to be a parking lot in a residential district near Bordeaux's Saint-Jean railway station was converted into the city's first mini-forest.

 India

 In 2013, the Miyawaki method was applied in the Barapani Industrial Area of Umiam in northeast India.

-Since that same date, the Anarghyaa Foundation has created Miyawaki forests in rural areas of North Bangalore.
+Since that same date, the Anarghyaa Foundation has created Miyawaki forests in rural areas of north Bengaluru.
 The Anarghyaa Foundation will be creating mini-forests by planting lakh trees with the Miywaki method across Karnataka within the next year {which year?}.

 In December 2019, the Annapradokshana Charitable Trust turned unused space in government schools into mini-forests by adopting the Miyawaki system at the Nonankuppam Government Higher Secondary School and the Vivekananda Government Boys Higher Secondary School in Villianur, Pondicherry.

 The Sikh NGO, EcoSikh, has planted over 400 forests it calls 'Guru Nanak Sacred Forests' consisting of native plant species, using the Miyawaki method.

-In June 2023, Xiaomi India partnered with United Way India (UWI) to create a remarkable mini-forest in Delhi NCR following the Miyawaki initiative to make a tangible difference in the Delhi NCR region, and promote ecological balance.
-Under the program 12,000 saplings of more than 60 different species will be planted.
+In June 2023, Xiaomi India partnered with United Way India (UWI) to create a mini-forest in Delhi NCR, following the Miyawaki initiative to promote ecological balance in the region.
+Under the program, 12,000 saplings of more than 60 different species will be planted.

 Nearly 2 acres of Miyawaki Forest is being developed near Statue of Unity at Ekta Nagar, Gujarat.